Are you looking for ways to stop recurring payments from your debit card?

 Cancel Future Payment on Debit Card Through Bank’s Customer Service

 If you are looking for stopping automatic payments offline, you need to contact your bank.
 You can get in touch with the customer support of the bank.
-Then, you can ask them to stop recurring payments on your debit card.
-Further, the bank will process your request and stop the recurring payments from your checking bank account.
+Then, you can ask them to stop recurring payments on your card.
+Further, the bank will process your request and stop the recurring payments from your bank account.